How TikTok grew from a fun app for teens into a potential national security threat

 On April 24, President Joe Biden signed legislation requiring TikTok parent ByteDance to sell to a U.S. owner within a year or to shut down.
 TikTok and its China-based parent company, ByteDance, filed a lawsuit against the U.S., claiming the security concerns were overblown and the law should be struck down because it violates the First Amendment.

-The Supreme Court on Friday unanimously upheld the federal law banning TikTok beginning Jan.
-19 unless it’s sold by ByteDance.
+The Supreme Court on Friday unanimously upheld the federal law banning TikTok, and the popular short form video service went dark in the U.S. — just hours before the ban was set to begin.

 Here's how TikTok came to this juncture: